 Property market conditions can change suddenly, and it has been proven to change rather unexpectedly in recent years.
 When market conditions change, an investor can be left holding onto an asset that will usually affect his / her subsequent property investment plans.

 Your income situation may change negatively.
 As negative gearing effectively reduce your income, you need to ensure your income streams are consistent, which can be difficult in modern days.
-And having negatively geared properties in your portfolio is going to further exacerbate your financial stress, if your income situation changes.
+Having negatively geared properties in your portfolio is going to further exacerbate your financial stress, if your income situation changes.

 You could be out of job the next day.